k-falk/ds_salary_proj/README.md

 <!-- Data Cleaning-->
 ## Data Cleaning
-Unfortunately, I our data was somewhat incomplete.
+Unfortunately, our data was somewhat incomplete.
 Some of the things we scraped were not available to us.
 Notably, number of competitors and headquarters was unable to be scraped using the scraper we used.

 Other things we did include:
 Getting the company age from year founded, getting the average salary from the glassdoor salary range, getting simplified titles from the job names, and pulling out information from the job description such as different skills listed.